Best TV streaming services in Ireland

 Watch recent movie releases, Amazon Originals, TV shows and live sport on Prime Video.

 You can view exclusive Amazon Originals and thousands of popular movies and TV shows via Primevideo.com on up to three devices at the same time.

 You can either pay monthly for Amazon Prime Video only or join Amazon Prime and access it as one of the many benefits of Amazon Prime membership.

-You can enjoy family favourites from Disney, Pixar and Marvel or get stuck into cinematic epics like Star Wars from the comfort of your living room.
+Enjoy family favourites from Disney, Pixar and Marvel and blockbuster epics like Star Wars.

 What’s on Disney+?